TEOS-10

 TEOS-10 (Thermodynamic Equation of Seawater - 2010) is the international standard for the use and calculation of the thermodynamic properties of seawater, humid air and ice.
 It supersedes the former standard EOS-80 (Equation of State of Seawater 1980).
-TEOS-10 is used by oceanographers and climate scientists to calculate and model properties of the oceans in an internationally comparable way.
+TEOS-10 is used by oceanographers and climate scientists to calculate and model properties of the oceans such as heat content in an internationally comparable way.